tseccull/spectools/README.md

 scripts in this repo end up being useful in your work, please consider citing the repo with the details provided in the CITATION.cff file.

-The scripts in this repo rely on a lot of other Python packages that deserve recognition if they are used.
+The scripts in this repo rely on other Python packages that deserve recognition if they are used.
 Please be sure to cite these as well where necessary:

 [Astropy](https://www.astropy.org/acknowledging.html), [NumPy](https://numpy.org/citing-numpy/), [SciPy](https://scipy.org/citing-scipy/)